webpack/webpack.js.org/src/content/configuration/dev-server.md

 Sometimes you don't want to proxy everything.
 It is possible to bypass the proxy based on the return value of a function.

 In the function you get access to the request, response and proxy options.

+- Return `null` or `undefined` means continue to process the request with proxy.
+- Return `false` will produce a 404 error for the request.
-It must return either `false` or a path that will be served instead of continuing to proxy the request.
+- If a string path is returned.
+The path will be served instead of continuing to proxy the request.

 E.g. for a browser request, you want to serve a HTML page, but for an API request you want to proxy it.
 You could do something like this: